Carlos A. Giménez: Miami City manager (2000–2003)

-From May 2000 to January 2003, Giménez served as city manager of Miami proper, appointed by then mayor Joe Carollo, to replace incumbent Donald Warshaw.
-In 2004, he was elected as a Miami-Dade County Commissioner for the county's 7th district, beating former mayor of Miami Xavier Suarez.
+From May 2000 to January 2003, Giménez served as city manager of Miami proper, appointed by then-mayor Joe Carollo to replace incumbent Donald Warshaw.
+During his tenure, the city government (exiting a fiscal crisis) improved its bond credit rating from junk status to in excess of investment grade.

+Miami-Dade county commissioner (2005–2011)

+In 2004, Giménez was elected as a Miami-Dade County Commissioner for the county's 7th district, beating former mayor of Miami Xavier Suarez.
 His district included Miami proper, the Village of Key Biscayne, Coral Gables, South Miami, Kendall, and Pinecrest.